microsoft/Application-Insights-Workbooks/Documentation/Parameters/Parameters.md

 # Workbook Parameters

-Parameters allows workbook authors to collect input from the consumers and reference it in other parts of the workbook – usually to scope the result set or setting the right visual.
+Parameters allow workbook authors to collect input from the consumers and reference it in other parts of the workbook – usually to scope the result set or setting the right visual.
 It is a key capability that allows authors to build interactive reports and experiences.

 Workbooks allow you to control how your parameter controls are presented to consumers – text box vs. drop down, single- vs. multi-select, values from text, JSON, KQL or Azure Resource Graph, etc.